How to use generative AI for better talent assessment and development

 1. Assessment content generation

-From our own research and application, ChatGPT can do a reasonable job of suggesting some initial content ideas for talent assessments, such as interviews, personality assessments, and situational judgment tests (SJTs).
+From our own research and application, ChatGPT can do a reasonable job of suggesting some initial content ideas for talent assessments, such as interviews, personality assessments, and situational judgement tests (SJTs).
 With other visual and audio-generative AI tools, there is also the opportunity to create multimedia assessment content at a faster pace than has been possible before, which can increase candidate engagement.

 While it provides a useful starting point and can save some time, the content generated by these tools tends to have flaws, therefore it is important for human experts, such as I/O psychologists, to review and refine it.
 Generative AI content can also be repetitive at times, lacking the creativity of human content developers.
 And, of course, the same principles apply in developing talent assessments.
 They should be trialed and tested thoroughly to demonstrate evidence of reliability, validity, and fairness.